Jessecar96/SteamBot/README.md

         DisplayName: The name the bot will present on Steam.
 It should be a string enclosed by quotes.
         ChatResponse: This is the response the bot will provide when a user chats with it via Steam Friends.
 It should be a string enclosed by quotes.
         Admins: (optional) Additional admins, specific to this bot.
-        MaximumTradeTime: Maximium length of time for a trade session (in seconds).
+        MaximumTradeTime: (optional) Maximium length of time for a trade session (in seconds).
 It should be a numeric value.
+Defaults to 180 seconds.
-        MaximumActionGap: Length of time the bot will allow the user to remain inactive.
+        MaximumActionGap: (optional) Length of time the bot will allow the user to remain inactive.
 It should be a numeric value.
+Defaults to 30 seconds.
+        DisplayNamePrefix: (optional) A prefix to display in front of the DisplayName.
+It should be a string encloded by quotes.
+Defaults to an empty string.

 ### Step 2 ###
 1. Next you need to actually edit the bot to make it do what you want.